 Do this instead: Double-click to open the Edit Claim window.
 First, click to select the specific procedure(s) where payment is expected but not yet received.
 Click “Split Claim” and split these off onto a separate claim that can remain open.
 Then, once you’ve confirmed that all other procedures on this claim have received payment, change Claim Status in upper left to Received, and click OK.
 This maintains visibility of amounts still expected from insurance, but closes the portion of the claim that has received payment.
-For a claim (like Ortho) where insurance payments are expected over time, create an insurance payment plan to track payments.
-Claim can be marked as received when you receive the first insurance payment, but expected amounts can then be tracked through the Payment Plan report (see below for more information on this report).

 - Claim payment has not been received.

 Contact the insurance carrier for status on payment.